Physical Gold Investment and property are good places to start

 Stamp duty rise on buy-to-lets

 Whilst property supply may increase, the Government is also determined to hamper demand in a desperate attempt to prevent another financial crisis.
-The recent Autumn budget specifically targeted UK property investors – adding a huge 3% extra stamp duty for buy-to-let investors starting in April 2016.
+In the last few years, the budget specifically targeted UK property investors – adding a huge 3% extra stamp duty for buy-to-let investors starting in April 2016.
 This applies across the valuation board and will need to be paid in addition to the current stamp duty rates.
 This equates to an additional £15,000 stamp duty on a purchase of a £500k property.
 This additional upfront tax burden may put off those looking to enter the market or those wishing to add to their current property portfolio.

 Reduced tax breaks